Aerin2805/Devheat_Beta_DEBUGGER/Readme.md

 2. User can navigate to the Menu via scrolling or by simply clicking on "Menu" Button from navigation Bar
 3. There is "+" button and "-" button below the very food item from where quantity of respective Food can be increase and decrease and also User can add quantity manually by entering the value in Number Box.
 4. After adding food-items , simply click on the "Make Bill" Button which can be find via scrolling down the website or by simply clicking on "Generate Bill" button from navigation Bar.
-5. After clicking "Make Bill" button a modal will open where user have to enter the Customer name and Bill number will be already printed("Which will be unique for every bill"),Bill can be edited till "Print" button has not be clicked.After "print" button has been clicked a bill with that Unique Bill Number will generated which cannot be edited in any circumstances.IF user want to edit Bill (if Print button has not been clicked),user can close modal with "close" button or "cross" mark or "clicking outside modal".
+5. After clicking "Make Bill" button a modal will open where user have to enter the Customer name and Bill number will be already printed("Which will be unique for every bill"),Bill can be edited till "Print" button has not been clicked.After "print" button has been clicked a bill with that Unique Bill Number will generated which cannot be edited in any circumstances.IF user want to edit Bill (if Print button has not been clicked),user can close modal with "close" button or "cross" mark or "clicking outside modal" and do edit whatever required and click again on "Make Bill".
+6. After entering the customer name thier is a quantity box where user can change the number of person for spliting Bill.
-6. For viewing Previous bills , User have to click "See previous Data" where user will ask to enter the Bill number of Bill which user want to see.User can close modal with "close" button or "cross" mark or "clicking outside modal".
+7. For viewing Previous bills , User have to click "See previous Data" where user will ask to enter the Bill number of Bill which user want to see.User can close modal with "close" button or "cross" mark or "clicking outside modal".